SuperFlyTV/tmp-GraphicsDefinition/definition/definition/Spec.md

 typically used in post-production scenarios.
 A Graphic MUST be either marked as real-time, non-real-time or both, by means of the `supportsRealTime` and `supportsNonRealTime` fields.

-In case of a non-real-time Graphic, there are two additional functions that need to be implemented by the Graphic:
+In case of a non-real-time Graphic, there is an additional function that need to be implemented by the Graphic:
-`goToTime()` and `setInvokeActionsSchedule()` (see [Web Component Interface](#web-component-interface) for their definition).
+`goToTime()` (see [Web Component Interface](#web-component-interface) for their definition).

-#### Standard vs. extensible Graphic

-Standard Graphics MUST support the standard actions `play()`, `update()`, `stop()`, and `step()` (see [Web Component Interface](#web-component-interface) for their exact definition).
-The `play()` action is used to animate the Graphic in, while the `stop()` action will animate the Graphic out.
-The `update()` action is used to update potential data necessary to render the Graphic.
-The `step()` action is used to play the transition to the next step (see [Step model](#step-model)).

-An Extensible Graphic has a generic interaction model and is used to support more complex Graphics in terms of operations.
-They are typically used when they rely on complex data-driven use cases and/or multiple parts need to be animated in and out, independent of each other.
-In contrast to Standard Graphics, Extensible Graphics don't need to implement the standard actions and solely rely on custom actions defined in the Manifest file.
-Therefore, the fields `duration` and `steps` in the Manifest file are irrelevant in case of Extensible Graphics.

 #### Step model

-A Standard Graphic MAY contain zero or more steps.
+A Graphic contains zero or more steps.
 A step can be defined as a 'paused' state of the Graphic.
 Going from one step to another is done via a transition (with or without animation).
 The figure below shows three example step models.
 Every model has a start and an end node.
 The start node represents the start of a Graphic rendering, where typically nothing is visible in the rendered output.
 Similarly, the end node represents the end of the Graphic rendering, also typically nothing visible in the rendered output at that moment.
 The arrows between the nodes represent the transitions.

-The first model represents a Standard Graphic containing zero steps.
-When `play()` is called on this Graphic, it will animate the Graphic in and after some predefined time the Graphic will animate out automatically.
+The first model represents a Graphic containing zero steps.
+When `playAction()` is called on this Graphic, it will animate the Graphic in and after some predefined time the Graphic will animate out automatically.

-The second model represents a Standard Graphic containing one step.
-When `play()` is called on this Graphic, it will animate the Graphic in and will pause at step 1.
+The second model represents a Graphic containing one step.
+When `playAction()` is called on this Graphic, it will animate the Graphic in and will pause at step 1.
 Pausing here doesn't mean that the Graphic is not moving, it refers to the fact that there is an interaction necessary with the Graphic to move to the next step (in this case the end).
-The `stop()` action SHOULD be used to go to the end of the Graphic.
+The `stopAction()` function SHOULD be used to go to the end of the Graphic.

-The third model represents a multi-step Standard Graphic containing two steps.
-It is similar to the one-step model, but now the `step()` action MUST be used to transition between different steps, except for the end node, where the `stop()` action should be used.
+The third model represents a multi-step Graphic containing two steps.
+It is similar to the one-step model, but now the `playAction()` function MUST be used again to transition between different steps, except for the end node, where the `stopAction()` function SHOULD be used.
 The normal flow is to go to step 1, then to step 2 and finally to the end node.
 However, it is possible that you transition to any step or directly to the end node (indicated by the dotted lines in the figure).

 <img src="images/step-model.svg" alt="Step model" style="width:500px; height:auto;">

 #### Custom actions